This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 There are a lot of 3D Printers in this price range but the Anycubic i3 Mega Ultrabase offers more than most and genuinely sets a high standard for home 3D printers.
-The Ultrabase bed itself is a game changer and combined with a sturdy build quality and attention to detail in the design this 3D printer is hard to beat.
+The Ultrabase bed itself is a game-changer and combined with sturdy build quality and attention to detail in the design this 3D printer is hard to beat.
 Consider me a fan!